Hasett History, Family Crest & Coats of Arms

 Some of the Hasett family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hasett family to the New World and Oceana
+Migration of the Hasett family

 The Scottish settlers spread out along the fertile land of the east coast of what would become the United States and Canada.
 They and many of their children went on to play important roles in the forging of the great nations of the United States and Canada.
 That heritage has been recovered by many in this century through Clan societies and other Scottish historical organizations.
 Archival documents indicate that members of the Hasett family relocated to North American shores quite early: William Blennerhassett who settled in Philadelphia, Pennsylvania in 1846; Joseph Blenner arrived in Philadelphia in 1879; Wendolin Blenner arrived in Philadelphia in 1861.